 Think of it like this: A candle-lit dinner with romantic music may encourage a sweet moment of relational intimacy between a husband and wife, but only to the degree that the environment encourages and deepens their mutual trust and love.
 If there’s relational distance between them due to a lack of trust, the aesthetics themselves have no power to bridge the distance.
 Only restoring the trust will do that.

-How We Draw Near to God
+Intimacy With God – How We Draw Near

 The secret to drawing near to God and having him draw near to us is revealed clearly in the Bible: We draw near to God through faith in Christ who alone gives us access to him (Hebrews 4:14–16).